Learn about why nearby homes can have different flood risks.

 Because Flood Factors are determined by potential flood depths and 30-year flood likelihoods, rankings often vary across neighborhoods.
-Even next door neighbors can have significant differences in flood risks, largely due to differences in elevation, proximity to water or wetlands, and proximity to flood risk reduction projects.
+Our model is property-parcel specific; meaning that no two properties, not even direct neighbors, can be compared, as each unique property will have individualistic probabilistic parameters.
+Next door neighbors can have significant differences in flood risks, largely due to differences in elevation, proximity to water or wetlands, and proximity to flood risk reduction projects.

 Ranks vary because of differences in flood risks

 If you’re not sure why your home’s Flood Factor differs from your neighbor’s, one way to understand differences in risks is to switch to the map view on the flood risk explorer.
 If you zoom in close enough, you can see both building outlines as well as different flood scenarios.
 Properties with minimal Flood Factors shouldn’t show any flood water reaching the building outline in any flood scenario.
 Buildings in contact with deeper floods, or those with higher probabilities of flooding, will have higher Flood Factors.

 Flood risks vary for a wide variety of reasons

 A property’s Flood Factor is determined by the likelihood and of floodwater reaching the largest building on a property.
 If building information is unavailable, like for vacant lots, flood risks are analyzed against the center of the property.
 As a result, even seemingly-minor differences between similar homes can lead to differences in flood risks and Flood Factors.

 If water is coming from a nearby lake, river, or bay, a home closer to that water source may be more likely to flood, or more likely to experience a deeper flood.

 Differences in elevation